-In addition to regular meetings, management holds frequent update calls with the directors, and consultation among the directors and with management on noteworthy matters occurs outside of formal meetings and scheduled updates.
-Directors have ready and unfettered access to management and advisors.
+In addition to formal meetings, management holds frequent update calls with the directors, and consultation among the directors and with management on noteworthy matters occurs outside of formal meetings and scheduled updates.
+Not less than Directors have ready and unfettered access to management and advisors.

-No formal meetings of the Executive Committee were required in 2017.
+No formal meetings of the Executive Committee were required in 2018.